Federal law enforcement raid businesses in Minnesota fraud investigation

 “Every minute that I spend defending my own political interests would be a minute I can’t spend defending the people of Minnesota against the criminals who prey on our generosity and the cynics who want to prey on our differences,” Walz said in a January news conference.

-The most significant federal fraud investigation in the Twin Cities has focused on Feeding Our Future, a nonprofit accused of stealing hundreds of millions of dollars in federal funding.
+The Twin Cities’ most significant federal fraud investigation focused on Feeding Our Future, a nonprofit accused of stealing hundreds of millions of dollars in federal funding.

 Sixty-five people – the vast majority of whom are of Somali descent – have been convicted in the Feeding Our Future probe, which began in 2022.
 The person federal authorities said was the “mastermind” of the fraud scheme, Aimee Bock, is White.